Zaechus/kingslayer/README.md

 Kingslayer is a text adventure dungeon crawler game written in Rust.
 It is a rewrite and continuation of [thekinggame](https://github.com/Maxgy/thekinggame).

+You can find the WASM package at [github.com/Maxgy/kingslayer-wasm](https://github.com/Maxgy/kingslayer-wasm)

 ### Running the game

 You can play the online WASM version here: [maxgy.github.io/server-kingslayer](https://maxgy.github.io/server-kingslayer/)